TN 13 (11-11)

 2. Electronic folder (EF)

-If the Retirement (RIB), survivor and Medicare claims are stored in the Non-Disability Repository (NDR), use the Claims File Records Management System (CFRMS) to review the claims information (see SM 08001.001).
+If the Retirement (RIB), survivor and Medicare claims are stored in the Non-Disability Repository (NDR), use the Claims File User Interface (CFUI) to review the claims information (see SM 08001.001).

 If the Disability (DIB) claims are stored in eDIB also known as the Certified Electronic Folder (CEF), use the eView web-based application linked to the Electronic Disability Collect System (EDCS) to review the claims information (see DI 81005.005).